TODAQopen/toda/docs/developer.md

 ### get-hoist
 `$ toda get-hoist [--line-server URL] FILE_SOURCE`

-Returns the value of the Hash associated with the hoist, or nothing if the hoist doesn't exist.
+Returns the value of the hash associated with the hoist, or nothing if the hoist doesn't exist.
 Defaults to the value of `lineServer` in the `config.yml`.
 ```
 $ toda get-hoist <~/.toda/store/411c3436751e30e42043b29c4aa9f969d681b03c3273322a798aa68af152450124.toda
 410a3e68c6cf404b1e7be188f9b341651c4afc7ec6347fe0a8e85cf827cbe089bd